Skippybal/Project-Actaeon/README.md

 The two RandomForest model predict whether a sterol is present in the membrane and the type of tails in the lipids of the membrane.
 The LMT model predicts the sterol concentration in the membrane.
+You can find the process of building the models in the following [git repo](https://github.com/Skippybal/Thema9).
+The models use the following membrane characteristics: APL, thickness, bending rigidity, tilt angle, z-order and compressibility.

 ## Installation
 To install the program, simply pull this repo and use the following